-The Issuer holds no direct investments in real property as at December 31, 2015.
-However, the Issuer holds interests in certain real property indirectly through investments in units of limited partnerships that hold interests in foreclosed properties of the Issuer.
+The Issuer also holds interests in certain real property indirectly through investments in units of limited partnerships that hold interests in foreclosed properties of the Issuer.
 The limited partnership structure used by the Issuer to hold interests in foreclosed properties was the subject of a tax ruling obtained by the Issuer in 2013.

-A description of the limited partnership investments held by the Issuer as at December 31, 2015 is as follows:
+A description of the limited partnership investments held by the Issuer as at February 28, 2017 is as follows: